Antisemitism during the Gaza war: United Kingdom

 Also according to the CST, in June 2025, antisemitic incidents in the UK surged following a controversial performance by the punk-rap duo Bob Vylan at the Glastonbury Festival, during which frontman Bobby Vylan chanted "death to the IDF" on stage.
 CST recorded 26 antisemitic incidents on June 29, the day after the performance—the highest single-day total in the first half of the year.
 Prime Minister Keir Starmer described the performance as "appalling hate speech", while Conservative leader Kemi Badenoch called the scene "grotesque", adding that "glorifying violence against Jews isn't edgy".
 Chief Rabbi Ephraim Mirvis called the broadcast of the chant "a national shame" and an example of "vile Jew hatred."
 Describing the rhetoric as "utterly chilling," the CST warned that hostility toward Israel was increasingly translating into anti-Jewish hate, both online and offline.
 Band member Bobbie Vylan criticized the reactions in a statement: "They want to control this country's narrative to frame genocide as Israel defending itself."
 The band also released a statement, writing, "We are not for the death of Jews, Arabs or any other race or group of people.
 We are for the dismantling of a violent military machine....
 A machine that has destroyed much of Gaza."

 On October 2, 2025, the morning of Yom Kippur, Prestwich resident Jihad al-Shamie attacked the Heaton Park Hebrew Congregation in Manchester, driving a car into pedestrians before getting out and stabbing worshipers.
 The attacker killed one person and the police shot another by accident while also shooting the suspect and three others were seriously injured.
 The attack was declared an act of terror later that same day.

+In March and April 2026, a series of attacks targeted London's Jewish community.
+The attacks have involved arson, explosive devices and chemicals, and targeted Jewish schools, synagogues and charities.
+Responsibility for the attacks was claimed by Harakat Ashab al-Yamin al-Islamia, which is believed to be a front group for Iran's Islamic Revolutionary Guard Corps, who had outsourced the acts to local criminals and used the group to create plausible deniability.